UnscriptedLogic/unity-asset-3DCharacterController/README.md

 Stuff to add on a later date
 - Models and Prefabs yet to be uploaded
 - Character model not yet implemented
-- Seperate Input System into PlayerInput and ThreeDPlayerInput where ThreeDPlayerInput is a subclass of Player Input.
-This allows for extracting of the input system more flexible
-- Add RegisterClick() alongside RegisterKeyBind()